tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 author: Arnaud Spiwack
 description: "There has been recent online discussions about impredicative encoding (aka final encoding) of free monads.
-Capabilities-as-type-classes, as advertised by the capability library, are essentially the same thing."
+Capabilities-as-type-classes, as embodied by the capability library, are essentially the same thing."
 ---